mrciolino/wiki-backup/Events/reuniting-in-gothriathon.md

 ## Capturing Os
 Krorg sends Narascus, Frederina, and Bazvrah to Gothriathon to hunt down Os.

 Spoops arrives at the docks in Gothriathon with some of his wights after fleeing Wegate.
 He runs into his old party and Bazzvrah within the city.
+The party simply tells Spoops thst they are on their way to see Os, not mentioning the plan to capture him.

 Dave Bones returns to life again.